Set Current Location

 An evening of bewitching entertainment along with some tantalizing French fare is what awaits you at the Sax.
 Located in the heart of Washington, this place is open until the late hours of night with a line up of performances that will blow your mind.
 Guests can expect a variety of acts, including cabaret, burlesque and acrobatics.
 They also host various events that involve active participation from the guests, like masquerade parties, champagne cocktail hours, burlesque Sunday brunches and more.

 Despite its nondescript exterior, The Gibson has become one of the hottest spots in the District.
-This speakeasy-style bar is so popular that you'll definitely want to make a reservation so you can enjoy the original, high-quality cocktails while relaxing in the seating-only space.
-If you feel like mingling, find a spot outside on the terrace.
+This speakeasy-style bar is so popular that you'll definitely want to make a reservation to enjoy the original, high-quality cocktails while relaxing in the seating-only space.
+Sip on ingenious concoctions as you unwind within the elegant confines of the establishment.
+To accompany your choice of drink, you can also savor snacks such as Marinated Olives and Pretzel Bites.
+If you feel like mingling, find a spot outside on the patio.
 Word on the street is that the drinks are expensive but strong, following true speakeasy fashion.

 If you're looking for a touch of class in Adams Morgan, stop at Jack Rose, a "saloon" featuring hand-selected scotches, bourbons and brandies in specialty, high-end cocktails.
 Enter on the first floor and find a full-service dining room, then make your way up to the private lounge, balcony and fireplace on the second floor.
 In the basement you'll find the "secret" Prohibition saloon, which requires a special knock to get in.
 Be sure to try drinks like "God of Thunder" and "Trailer Park Bride."